e4rdx/s-cade/README.md

     - SIG -> A0

 ## Installation
+### Using VS-Code
+1. Open VS-Code, go to extensions and search for `PlatformIO IDE` and install it
+2. Clone the repository
+3. Open the repository using the newly added PlatformIO icon in the menu on the left
+### Using other IDEs
 1. Clone the repository
 2. Open in your preferred IDE
 3. Install platformIO using pip: `pip install platformio`